kuleuven/iRODS-User-Training/03_Metalnx_Handson_User-Training.md

 - Use the upload button (third of the four buttons in the upper right corner) to upload bird.JPG.
 - Go to the 'Templates' tab and click on 'add template'.
-- Give in the name 'Biology_images', a short description, and set Access to 'private'.
+- Give in the name 'Biology_images_<your_name>', a short description, and set Access to 'private'.
 - Click on the '+metadata' button to add the three AVU's.
 You can leave the unit fields blank.
 - Go to the collections tab.
 Check the tickbox next to bird.jpg and select 'apply template' on the action menu.
 - Select the newly made biology template.